Research

 Work In Progress

-Corporate Taxes, Credit Frictions and Firm Investment
+Credit Frictions and the Investment Effects of Corporate Taxation

 Local Taxes, Local Banks (with Felix Dornseifer)